Robbiekruszynski/Angular-Nike-/README.md

 ![application example](src/assets/img/build-five.png)

 ## Known Bugs
-_As of March 29th 2019 there are no known bugs_
+_As of April 5th 2019 there are no known bugs_

 ## List of Technologies Resources